Council Chairman Portfolio Reports

 PRIVACY NOTICES AND OTHER DOCUMENTATION

-I continue to draft Privacy Notices and associated documentation for clubs across the MD.
-I recently "published" an Article about Privacy Notices and await the response from Clubs.
-I shall be running a rolling programme for those clubs who have not yet approached me to offer my services.
+A Privacy Notice is a legal requirement to be drafted for each club/District/Multiple District – regardless of whether or not a website is in place.
+I continue to run a rolling programme for those clubs who have not yet approached me to offer my services.
 It should be noted that I conduct this work for Lions Clubs free of charge, but it is my professional integrity on the line constantly.
-Any ADVICE given is based on 23 years experience in the field and with the backing of my business professional indemnity insurance – no such thing as a "silly question"!
+Any ADVICE given is based on 24 years experience in the field and with the backing of my business professional indemnity insurance – no such thing as a "silly question"!

 I am happy to continue to provide advice to clubs whenever they may request it – whether it is answering questions, giving advice on utilising data or providing appropriately-worded documentation.
 I am happy – especially if this can be achieved electronically – to "visit" clubs, zones, regions or District meetings to present on the matter.